-One of the major attractions of Shiripuno is a high chance of encountering Salvin’s Curassow, a species rarely seen in most areas.
-We will certainly be on the lookout for this special bird and along the banks of the Shiripuno River is probably the best area.
+One of the major attractions is a high chance of encountering Salvin’s Curassow, a species rarely seen in most areas.
+We will certainly be on the lookout for this special bird in the areas it loves most.

 Another major speciality here is the superb Rufous Potoo.
 Our local guide may have one staked out at a daytime roost, but if not we will make a big effort to locate this enigmatic nightbird after dark.